Shippable/docs/sources/provision/tutorial/provision-aws-ec2-ansible.md

 #####2b.
 Add `resources` section of the config

-`resources` section holds the config info that is necessary to deploy to a Kubernetes cluster.
+`resources` section holds the config info that is necessary to provision your EC2 instance.
 In this case we have four resources defined, two of type `integration`, and one each of `gitRepo` and `params`.

 ```
 resources: